 Festival Hispano, or the Hispanic Festival, is a wonderful opportunity to step into the rich culture of the local Latinx community.
 The event, which is put on by the Hispanic Center of West Michigan, is a three day long festival aimed at celebrating the community’s heritage through authentic food, dance, and more.

 Festival Hispano takes place at Calder Plaza in the heart of Downtown Grand Rapids and is free to get in.
-The festival also features local food vendors and local artisans.
+The festival also features local food vendors artisans.

-25 Years of Play Birthday Party for the Grand Rapids Children’s Museum
+Day of Play Celebration for the Grand Rapids Children’s Museum

-On July 31, the Grand Rapids Children’s Museum is offering free admission for the day as a way to celebrate their 25th birthday!
+On July 30, the Grand Rapids Children’s Museum is offering free admission for their 6th annual Day of Play Celebration!
 The Grand Rapids Children’s Museum is a staple of the downtown community and has entertained thousands of children (and a generation or two!) since it first opened its doors in 1997.
 GRCM has two floors of hands-on interactive activities geared for children two to ten years old.

-In addition to free admission to the museum, the birthday party will also include performers, special programs, a dance party, and treats!
+In addition to free admission to the museum, the day of play will also include special programs, live animals, yard games, crafts and bubbles!
+More information on the celebration can be found on its webpage

 Need even more activity and event options?
-Be sure to check out the Event Section on Experience Grand Rapids' website The latest and greatest things to do in Grand Rapids are always listed there.
+Be sure to check out the Events Page on Experience Grand Rapids' website.
+The latest and greatest things to do in Grand Rapids are always listed there.